OliverGilan/olivergilan.github.io/content/blog/How to Create Blog with Hugo.md

 Because my site is simple I decided to keep all my css in one file but you can of course split it up.
 Add any CSS or JS files you want to the `static/` directory.
 I added mine to `static/css/style.css` as well as the fonts my site will use to `static/fonts/`.
 You can of course load your fonts from an external service like Google fonts but I choose to serve them with my site.

-So now you have some content in your `content/` directory and you have your css, javascript, or any other static files in your `static/` directory.
+So now you have some content in your content directory and you have your css, javascript, or any other static files in your static directory.
 Now let's actually build the template files that tell Hugo how to render your content!

 ### Building the Template
 The first part of the template I want to build is the navigation bar.
 This will be present on all of the pages in my site and won't change.
-To get started create the following files within the `layouts/ directory:
+To get started create the following files within the layouts directory:

 `layout/_default/baseof.html` <br>
 `layout/partials/header.html`